 Miami Beach is an island city that connects to mainland Miami through bridges.

-The beaches in Miami Beach are vast and are lined with palm trees.
+The beaches in Miami Beach are vast and are lined with palm trees and not all are party beaches.
+You can even find remote beaches in Miami.

 Miami Beach is very pedestrian friendly and one of the most wheelchair-accessible beaches in Florida.